-Ibiza is a great place to vacation all year around, however the hottest and the busiest ‘in-season’ months are from mid June-September.
-August being the busiest of the year.
+Ibiza is a great place to vacation all year round, however, the hottest and the busiest ‘in-season’ months are from mid-June-September.
+August is the busiest of the year.
 Accommodation prices, drink prices and entry to clubs are all sky high during these months.
 The clubs gradually open from May with most of the opening parties occurring during the first week of June.

 Accommodation in Ibiza

-Figueretes beach was a short 5 minute walk and Playa De Bossa beach was no more than a 15 minute stroll.
+Figueretes beach was a short 5-minute walk and Playa De Bossa beach was no more than a 15-minute stroll.
 The apartment was located in between Playa De Bossa and Ibiza Town, the two main areas you want to be close to.
-Although we had to take taxis to the various clubs, walking to restaurants, bars & beaches was easy.
+Although we had to take taxis to the various clubs, walking to restaurants, bars & beaches were easy.

 Things to do in Ibiza

-Other than non stop partying, there are other things to experience on Ibiza.
+Other than non-stop partying, there are other things to experience in Ibiza.

 Rent a Jeep or Scooter & Explore

-Our favorite beach was Cala Conte shown below.
-This beach in particular is known for its amazing sunsets.
+Our favourite beach was Cala Conte shown below.
+This beach, in particular, is known for its amazing sunsets.
 The beach was very crowded but it still plenty of room to find a space and a restaurant on the headland to grab a bite to eat or a cocktail.